SatiyaPragaash/SkillMatch/README.md

 # Resume Analyzer & Skill Matcher

 An AI-powered resume analysis and skill-matching service.
 Upload a PDF resume and compare it against job descriptions to get keyword matches, similarity scores, and missing skills.
-Built on AWS using Terraform with a scalable, serverless-friendly architecture.
+Built entirely on AWS using Terraform with a modular, scalable architecture and real-time analysis powered by MiniLM embeddings and FAISS.

 ---

 ## Features

-- Upload PDF resumes for automatic parsing
+- Upload PDF resumes for semantic analysis
-- Match resumes against job descriptions using MiniLM + FAISS embeddings
+- Match resumes to predefined job descriptions using MiniLM + FAISS
 - Calculates similarity score and keyword match percentage
-- Highlights missing keywords
+- Highlights missing keywords for improvement
-- Logs metadata to DynamoDB
+- Logs analysis metadata to DynamoDB
-- Monitors errors in CloudWatch Logs
+- CloudWatch monitoring with SNS email alerts for “ERROR” events
-- Sends SNS email alerts for “ERROR” entries in logs
+- All infrastructure provisioned via Terraform

 ---
 ## Tech Stack